rackerlabs/genestack-blog/docs/blog/posts/2024-08-21-creating-ghost-site-using-flex.md

 openstack --os-cloud {cloud_name} router add subnet flex-router flex-subnet
 ```

 Now we need to create our security group, this is the group which specify the network access rules.
-For our example now we are only going to allow SSH access.
+For our example we are only going to allow SSH access.

 ``` shell
 openstack --os-cloud {cloud_name} security group create flex-sg